Create Self-Service Sites and Portals

 - A support hub to engage with agents, ask questions, and get guided help.

 The big benefit of building your customer portal on the Salesforce platform is, of course, that you’ll have everything on the powerful Salesforce platform.
 That means that it’s fast and easy to seamlessly integrate the Salesforce features you need directly into your portal, including Service Cloud.
-There are tons of useful features Service Cloud brings to your customer community.
+There are tons of useful features Service Cloud brings to your customer sites.
 Let’s take a look at a few of them.

 - Deliver Smarter FAQs: Rather than generic FAQs, Service Cloud makes it possible to surface the right article the first time.
 How?
-Salesforce Einstein uses the customer’s activity on the community to determine the most relevant discussions and articles to show them.
+Salesforce Einstein uses the customer’s activity on the site to determine the most relevant discussions and articles to show them.

-Build Communities and Portals Using Lightning Community Builder
+Build Sites and Portals Using Experience Builder

 1. Boost Customer Satisfaction: